Zukunft Ökoenergie

 An ultrashort pulse laser was used to create nanostructures in the sub-micrometer range on different surfaces.
 Subsequently, the extent to which these water-repellent structures can impede ice adhesion or reduce icing duration was investigated.
 For this purpose, the nanostructured samples were iced in a climatic wind tunnel and the ice formation on the sample surface was quantitatively recorded.
 Individual samples were also used in field tests on a small wind turbine or exposed together with reference samples.

-The research project was carried out in cooperation with the Institute of Manufacturing and Photonic Technologies at the Vienna University of Technology.
+The research project was carried out in cooperation with the Institute of Production Engineering and Photonic Technologies at the Vienna University of Technology.

 cooperative research and development projects